 What is ethnic diversity?

-Ethnic diversity is the estimated number of employed people in the workforce that meet your search criteria, broken down by ethnic background.
+Ethnic diversity is the of employed people in the workforce that meet your search criteria, broken down by ethnic background.

 Currently, we provide ethnic diversity data for the United States and South Africa only.
-Data for the United States includes the following official categories: African-American, Asian, Hispanic, white, and other.
+Data for the United States includes the following official categories: White, Latino, Black, Asian, as well as the custom category "other groups."
 Data for South Africa includes the following official categories: black, coloured*, Indian-Asian, white, and other.

 What can I use this data for?